JahnaviKiran/Distributed-Multi-Video-Processing-Pipeline/README.md

-# Distributed Multi-video processing pipeline with Python and Confluent Kafka
+# Distributed Multi-video processing pipeline

 Stream and process multiple videos in near real time using Kafka.
 The video frames are processed and a machine learning model does inference on them and the results are stored in a mongodb database.